rb-mwindh/ng14-ag-grid-double-scrollbar-repro/README.md

 This project is meant to reproduce an issue with AG Grid 31.1.x and Angular 14.

+_Addition: The issue is NOT related to AG Grid, but rather to the Chromium Engine!_

 ## Problem description

 The issue at hand involves the use of AG Grid within a custom scroll viewport,